 Affirmative Action in Employment

-As a Federal Contractor, the University abides by the requirements of 41 CFR 60-1.4(a), 60-300.5(a) and 60-741.5(a).
-These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities, and prohibit discrimination against all individuals based on their race, color, religion, sex, sexual orientation, gender identity or national origin.
-Moreover, these regulations require that federal contracotrs take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status.
+As a federal contractor, the University abides by the requirements of 41 CFR Sections 60-1.4(a), 60-300.5(a) and 60-741.5(a).
+These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities, as well as prohibit discrimination against all individuals based on their race, color, religion, sex, sexual orientation, gender identity, or national origin.
+Moreover, these regulations require that federal contractors take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status.

 In the employment context, the term "Affirmative Action" represents the institution's program of monitoring its personnel practices and its good faith efforts aimed at encouraging the participation and advancement of historically underutilized groups in the University's workforce.
 The formal affirmative action plan, prepared in accordance with federal regulations, is just one of the analytic tools used by University leadership in evaluating its employment programs and processes.
 An "affirmative action plan" seeks to analyze data, both from within and outside the University, in an effort to identify potential areas of underutilization for women and racial minorities in the University's workforce.
 Areas of underutilization, in turn, become the focus of the University's "good faith efforts."
 "Good faith efforts" span all aspects of the University's employment process including those aimed at building recruitment pipelines, community engagement, and institutional capacity in the area of inclusive excellence.

 The University Affirmative Action Plan is available for review in the Office for Equal Opportunity and Civil Rights.